Sriabilash/Chat-server-using-python-/README.md

 # Chat-server-using-python-
 # 🗨️ Chat Server

-A lightweight and scalable chat server for real-time messaging using [your technology stack, e.g., Node.js, WebSocket, Python].
+A lightweight and scalable chat server for real-time messaging using  [Python].
 A real-time chat server built using Python and WebSockets, designed for seamless and scalable communication.
 This server enables multi-user messaging, supports authentication, and can be integrated with any frontend or mobile app.

 ## 🚀 Features